Guayusa: The Amazonian Beverage Farmers Are Using to Build a Sustainable Future

 The Kichwa word for describing how one feels after consuming guayusa is “runa” which translates to “fully alive.”
 This is where the Amazonian beverage company Runa gets its name.

-Runa recently began buying guayusa from small family farms and selling it internationally, making it a global commodity and a means of sustainable income for indigenous people in the Amazon region.
+Runa recently began buying guayusa from small family farms and selling it internationally, making it a global commodity and a means of sustainable income for some Indigenous people in the Amazon region.
 It grows naturally in the Amazon and thrives in the shade of other trees.
-This means that its production does not disrupt the ecosystem and that growing it discourages farmers from logging, an unsustainable industry that is currently a large source of income for many indigenous people of this region.
+This means that its production does not disrupt the ecosystem and that growing it discourages farmers from logging, an unsustainable industry that is currently a large source of income for many Indigenous people of this region.